satish-annigeri/rcdesign/README.md

 4. **ShearReinforcement** and **Stirrups**
 5. **RectBeamSection** and **FlangedBeamSection**

-Code coverage through tests is currently 100%.
-Analysis of rectangular and flanged beam sections with and without compression reinforcement is now complete.
+Code coverage through tests using `pytest-cov` is 100%.
+Analysis of rectangular and flanged beam sections with and without compression reinforcement, for flexure and shear, has been completed.
+More examples will be verified to consider different cases.

 ### Documentation
-Documentation is currently not available, but is the current ongoing task.
+Documentation is presently not available, but is the current ongoing task.

 ## Future Plans